facelessuser/pymdown-extensions/docs/extensions/arithmatex.md

 ## Loading MathJax

 Arithmatex requires you to provide the MathJax library and provide and configure it to your liking.
 The recommended way of including MathJax is to use the CDN.
-Latest version at time of writting this is found below.
+Latest version at time of writing this is found below.

 ```html
 <script src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.0/MathJax.js"></script>